NEWS classroom resources

 Identify, Situation, Background, Assessment, Background (ISBAR)

-This tool is used to assist staff in providing focussed communication to other healthcare professionals when communicating information.
+This tool is used to assist staff in providing focused communication to other healthcare professionals when communicating information.
 The ISBAR chart can be placed beside the telephone in each hospital ward area with this process.